-On Friday, January 13, 2012, a massive sculpture was unveiled in Japan’s Sendai Train Station created from 100,000 paper cranes—representative of the more than two million cranes young people contributed worldwide.
-Designed by the students at the Tohoku University of Art & Design, the sculpture highlighted a three-day public event Jauary 13 – 15 called “Gift by Gift for a Better World,” featuring interactive workshops with several area schools.
-In the spirit of the challenge, the cranes will go on to become a permanent art installation in a youth facility being rebuilt by Architecture for Humanity in Japan.
+In January 2012, a sculpture designed by students at the Tohoku University of Art & Design was unveiled in Japan’s Sendai Train Station.
+Art & design students created the sculpture from 100,000 student-made cranes.
+The sculpture highlighted a three-day public event called “Gift by Gift for a Better World,” which featured interactive workshops with several area schools.
+In the spirit of the Challenge, the cranes are a permanent art installation in a youth facility rebuilt by Architecture for Humanity in Japan.